Gary Peters: 2012

-Due to the state's population decline, as reflected by the 2010 Federal Census, Michigan lost one congressional district.
-As a result of the subsequent redistricting of house seats, much of Peters's 9th district, including his home in Bloomfield Hills, was merged with the 12th district, represented by fellow Democrat Sander Levin.
+Due to the state's population decline, as reflected by the 2010 census, Michigan lost one congressional district.
+As a result of the subsequent redistricting of House seats, much of Peters's 9th district, including his home in Bloomfield Hills, was merged with the 12th district, represented by fellow Democrat Sander Levin.
 The new district retained Peters's district number (the 9th) but geographically was more Levin's district.

 In September 2011, Peters opted to run in the newly redrawn 14th district.
 The district had previously been the 13th district, represented by freshman Democrat Hansen Clarke.
 The redrawn district is based in Detroit, but contains a large chunk of Peters's old State Senate district and portions of his old congressional district.
 Indeed, Peters had represented most of the Oakland County portion of the district at one time or another.
 Due to Detroit's dwindling population, it was no longer possible to keep the district exclusively within Wayne County.

 In the August 2012 Democratic primary, Peters defeated Clarke, who had opted to follow most of his constituents into the reconfigured 14th even though his home had been drawn into the reconfigured 13th (the old 14th), and Southfield Mayor Brenda Lawrence.
-The 14th was a heavily Democratic, 58 percent black-majority district, and Peters was overwhelmingly favored in November.
-As expected, he bested Republican John Hauler in the general election with 82 percent of the vote.
+The 14th was a heavily Democratic, 58% Black district, and Peters was overwhelmingly favored in November.
+As expected, he bested Republican John Hauler in the general election with 82% of the vote.
 He was the first white congressman to represent a significant portion of Detroit since 1993.

 Tenure

 Peters was sworn into his first term in January 2009.
 During his time in office, he voted for the Recovery Act, also known as the stimulus, the Patient Protection and Affordable Care Act, the American Clean Energy and Security Act, which would have established a national emissions trading plan, but was not passed by the full Congress, the Paycheck Fairness Act, also not passed into law, the Lilly Ledbetter Fair Pay Act, and the DREAM Act to provide conditional permanent residency to certain immigrants.

-Peters worked with the Obama Administration to obtain debt forgiveness for Chrysler.
-House Financial Services Committee Chairman Barney Frank said Peters was the "single most effective person" in fighting against the forces that wanted to let Detroit go bankrupt.
+Peters worked with the Obama administration to obtain debt forgiveness for Chrysler.
+House Financial Services Committee Chairman Barney Frank said Peters was the "single most effective person" in fighting the forces that wanted to let Detroit go bankrupt.
 In Congress, Peters opposed a plan to provide disaster relief aid, the funds for which would have come from the Advanced Technology Vehicles Manufacturing (ATVM) loan program.